If you have a large baby on your hands, you should get the best baby swing for older babies.

 What is the weight limit for baby swings?

-Weight limit for baby swings vary and it is largely dependent on the manufacturer.
+The weight limit for baby swings vary and it is largely dependent on the manufacturer.
 Also, all swings have a weight limit so it’s not surprising to see manufacturers recommending a weight limit for their baby swings.

 The highest limit we’ve seen for baby swings on the market is 30 pounds.
 Some others claim to serve babies above this level, but they are mostly garbage and not reliable.